SDFIdk/AutoBernese/docs/manual/command-reference.md

-The difference between specifying the sources in the common configuration file and a campaign-specific is that the sources in the campaign-configuration file has access to campaign metadata. suh as beginning and end dates for the Bernese campaign.
+The difference between specifying the sources in the common configuration file and a campaign-specific is that the sources in the campaign-configuration file has access to campaign metadata. such as beginning and end dates for the Bernese campaign.
 This is explained in more detail in the section [Download sources][DOCS-DL-SRC].

 [DOCS-DL-SRC]: download-sources.md